 For both the merchant and 3PL, routing guides for returns are recommended as a resource for staff to follow when processing returns.
 Rules for processing returns can be noted by channel, product category, etc. Exceptions, such as returns on drop-shipped items that may need to return to the retailer or particular vendor that supplied the product, must also be noted in the routing guide.5

-Whether handling returns in house or outsourcing to a 3PL or reverse logistics provider, monitoring performance of returns management is critical to success.
+Whether handling returns in house or outsourcing to a 3PL or reverse logistics provider, monitoring performance of e-commerce returns management is critical to success.
 In addition to measuring general return rates, KPIs should be set within the merchant’s domain or established with the 3PL in order to gauge performance and improve service levels over time.

 After the item is returned to the merchant, a key benchmark for returns management is the return of goods back into stock at the facility or on store shelves as soon as possible for resale.
 Processing time for e-commerce orders for returns, once received at a fulfillment center, is known as “return cycle time,” with the standard KPI metric used in retail reverse logistics at 72 hours.6 Experts recommend a performance rate of 95% or better for this key KPI returns metric from your 3PL.7